Commission Agreement Template, Free Download 2026

 When Do You Need a Commission Agreement?

-You are hiring a sales representative or broker and need to formalize the commission schedule, sales territory, quota requirements, and payment timing in a written agreement before the salesperson begins generating revenue for your company.
+You are hiring a sales representative or broker and need to formalize the commission schedule, sales territory, quota requirements, and payment timing in a written commission contract form before the salesperson begins generating revenue for your company.

 Your company is transitioning from salary-only compensation to a commission-based model and needs a written agreement that complies with California Labor Code 2751 and similar state statutes requiring commission plans to be in writing.